fs-kanayama/reactlandia-bolerplate-lite/README.md

      - [redux-first-router](https://github.com/faceyspacey/redux-first-router)
      - [redux-first-router-link](https://github.com/faceyspacey/redux-first-router-link)
      - [redux-first-router-restore-scroll](https://github.com/faceyspacey/redux-first-router-restore-scroll)

-  - (optional) Page-based architecture, similar to Next.js
+  - (optional) Static export.
+If your app does not need complex dynamic routing, it can be rendered to a set of HTML and CSS files ready to be deployed to a static hosting, without need for Node.js server.
+This functionality is Similar to Next.js "export" command and to frameworks like Gastby.js.

+  - (optional) Page-based architecture.
+If you are familiar with Next.js, you will feel like at home.

-    "Universalized" components are aggregated into `pages` directory and routing is happening in `Switch` component, which simply replaces the universal component when `redux-first-router` updates the `page` part of the redux state.
+    "Universalized" components are aggregated into `pages` directory and routing is happening in the `Switch` component, which simply replaces the universal component when `redux-first-router` updates the `page` part of the redux state.

     The route-to-component mapping is done in `routes.js`.

     Not everyone likes this design, because it locks you down to the classic rigid router (similar to Next.js and react-router) and defeats the purpose of redux-based routing.
     The good news is that it is easy to change if you want to: just replace the